medusa-project/ideals/README.md

 Minitest is used for model and controller tests. `rails test` runs the tests.

-Tests may depend on any or all of the dependent services (Elasticsearch, RabbitMQ, etc.).
+Tests may depend on any or all of the dependent services (OpenSearch, RabbitMQ, etc.).
 It's perfectly legitimate to install all of that stuff on your local machine and run the tests there.
 You can also use `docker compose`, which will initialize a container, copy the code base into it, spin up all of the